Frontier Bushcraft roundel and name

 Hadza Movie: By The Light Of A Million Fires

-by Paul Kirtley | posted in: Documentaries and Films | 9
+by Paul Kirtley | posted in: Indigenous Skills and Knowledge | 9

 The Hadza are a tribe of hunter-gatherers in Tanzania.
 This statement, however, hardly emphasises their importance.
 The Hadza are one of the last societies anywhere in the world that survive by hunting and gathering.
 Furthermore, they live in East Africa, … Read More